E-AI-MODEL/evai-inner-space/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/68e54058-4e8d-4ef2-86eb-7ad636513683) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+All synchronization happens through [lovable.dev](https://lovable.dev), and changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**